 - Tris(4-nonylphenyl, branched and linear) phosphite (TNPP) with ≥ 0.1% w/w of 4-nonylphenol, branched and linear (4-NP)

-The substances were included due to their toxicity to reproduction, endocrine disruption and a combination of other properties.
-Hit the drop-down windows below to find out why exactly a specific substance was included.
+The substances were included due to their toxicity for reproduction, endocrine disruption, and a combination of other properties.

 Reason for inclusion: Toxic for reproduction Article 57 (c)

 Sweden initially proposed the substance to the SVHC’s listing.